PeroyNel/goggle/README.md

-Goggle Search Enging (Google Clone)
+Goggle Search Engine (Google Clone)

 This application has the ability to search for up-to-date results, news, images and videos.
 It also features a modern UI and dark mode.
 The Front